symfony/symfony-docs/profiler/wdt_follow_ajax.rst

 .. index::
     single: Profiling: WDT Auto-update after AJAX Request

-How to make the Web Debug Toolbar Auto-update after AJAX Requests
+How to Make the Web Debug Toolbar Auto-update After AJAX Requests
 ================================================================

 For single page applications it would be more convenient if the toolbar showed the information for the most recent AJAX request instead of the initial page load.

-By setting the `Symfony-Debug-Toolbar-Replace` header to a value of `1` in the AJAX request, the toolbar will be automatically reloaded for the request.
+By setting the ``Symfony-Debug-Toolbar-Replace`` header to a value of ``1`` in the AJAX request, the toolbar will be automatically reloaded for the request.
 The header can be set on the response object::

     $response->headers->set('Symfony-Debug-Toolbar-Replace', 1);

-Only setting the header during development
+Only Setting the Header During Development
 -------------------------------------------

 Ideally this header should only be set during development and not for